Brad nailers are for finishing touches, as opposed to the finish nailers which do the real trim carpentry work.

 Not sure if you want electric or pneumatic?
 Skip to the 2nd question, just below.

-If you know what you want, your work here is done:
+If you’ve decided on pneumatic or electric, your work here is done:

-We have 5 posts on types of nail guns and accessories: you can tell we love them.
-We picked only top brands.
+We have 5 posts on nail guns and accessories: you can tell I love them.
+I picked only top brands that you’ll put in your Will.
 We have…

 - The top quality brad nailers: My parents did not name me “trim”.